mvincent7891/lite_rail/README.md

 require_relative 'app/controllers/users_controller.rb'
 ...
 ```
 Now what was it we wanted to do?
 Create a new user, right?
 Let's navigate to localhost:3000/users/new.

-That didn't work , did it?
+Hm - that didn't work.
 We haven't actually created the route /users/new yet, so LiteRail let's us know what's missing.
 On the bright side, we've discovered something awesome - LiteRail's built in error handling!

 ### Error Handling

 By navigating to /users/new, the browser made a GET request to the users controller.
-But since that route is not yet defined, we raise an exception.
+But since that route is not yet defined, LiteRail raised an exception.
 Right here in the browser you can see the error message, the stack trace, and a preview of the source code that caused the glitch.
 You can even customize the depth of the stack trace - give it a shot.
 Looking at the source code, lines 70 - 71, we can see exactly what caused the error - the route was nil (not found).
 Let's fix that.

 To create the missing route, just uncomment the second statement in the router.draw block (server.rb).
 How convenient :)